dartmouth-cs98/dartmouth-cs98.github.io/slides/20_welcome/index_slides.md

 ???
-* hope everybody is well and safe
+* hope everybody is well and safe!

 * anybody work on their project over break?  want to share what you makeds?
 * side projects?

 * So this term.
-Fewer general milestones and more feedback and numbers on canvas!
+Fewer general milestones and more feedback and numbers on canvas and we get to be remote!  and do it all pass/fail!

 ---